-To make certain that you own a piece of property, it's a good idea to buy a title insurance policy.
-You will mostly find lot and block legal descriptions within city boundaries.
+To make certain that you own a piece of property, it's a good idea to buy a title insurance policy, which protects against human error that could challenge your ownership.

 Metes and Bounds Legal Description

-The township and range system was adopted in the Governmental Land Surveys in 1785 and used every since.
+Townships run north and south, and range lines run east and west.
+The township and range system was adopted in the Governmental Land Surveys in 1785 and has been used ever since.

-Using a protractor, you can draw your own legal description of property, which is how title searchers had to draw the metes and bounds descriptions from courthouse grantor and grantee book entries.
-Title searches used this method to ascertain whether a document affected the property they were searching in the public records.
-Today, most of that is completed via computer.
+Using a protractor, you can draw your own legal description of the property, which is how title searchers had to draw the metes and bounds descriptions from courthouse grantor and grantee book entries.
+Title searches used this method to ascertain whether a document affected the property they were searching for in the public records.
+Today, most of that is completed via a computer.

+It is not always exact, either.
 Not only are metes and bounds not always an exact measurement, but even lots and blocks can be off by a few feet here and there.
-You might wonder how could that happen?
-Often it's by accident.
-A homeowner builds a garage on a line he thinks is the property boundary but is off by two feet, and that can push a neighbor's lot line by two feet.
-This is why some title companies will still perform a survey even when the legal description is a lot and a block.
+You might wonder how that could happen.
+Often, it's by accident.
+A homeowner builds a garage on a line he thinks is the property boundary but is actually off by two feet, and that can push a neighbor's lot line by two feet.
+That is why some title companies will still perform a survey even when the legal description is a lot and a block.

 Sometimes, you can find your own corner markers in the ground, but that is more likely to happen on a property with acreage and a metes and bounds description than with a lot and block.